LispCookbook/cl-cookbook/emacs-ide.md

 *   [Writing GNU Emacs Extensions](http://www.oreilly.com/catalog/gnuext/)
 *   [Wikemacs](http://wikemacs.org/wiki/Category:Emacs_Lisp)

+### What about LSP (Language Server Protocol)?

+LSP server and client ports for Common Lisp exist, but we don't *need* them to have a high quality IDE integration.
+In fact, Slime/Swank follow a client/server architecture, like LSP, but Slime predates LSP by decades, and still offers much more features for lispers than LSP.

 ### utf-8 encoding

 You might want to set this to your init file: